 - Value & Overall Performance - This is also something else you will find in a review.
 This will give you the overall pros and cons of the specific television.

 Should I Buy a 4K TV?

-I want to start off by saying that purchasing a 4K TV is not like upgrading from a standard definition (SD) to a high definition (HD) TV.
-Most, if not everyone, can see the difference between the two.
-However, the reason for producing UHD (or ultra-high definition) televisions is because when you look at a 80” TV compared to a 32” TV with the same resolution the picture quality is usually worse on the larger screen.
-This is because the pixels are more spread apart on the larger screen, which destroys the color shading and other important factors that make a display sharp.
+Purchasing a 4K TV is not like upgrading from a standard definition (SD) to a high definition (HD) TV.
+Most people, if not everyone, can see the difference between SD and HD.
+UHD (or ultra-high-definition) televisions were made because when you look at an 80" TV and a 32" TV with the same resolution, the picture quality is worse on the larger screen.
+This is because both use the same amount of pixels which are spread farther apart on the larger screen, reducing the sharpness of the image.